-Krishna Mochi and Others vs. State of Bihar, AIR 2002 SC 1965, When a rustic or illiterate witness faces an astute lawyer, there is bound to be imbalance and, therefore, minor discrepancies have to be ignored.
-Some discrepancy is bound to be there in each and every case which should not weigh with the Court so long as it does not materially affect the prosecution case.
+Supreme Court in Krishna Mochi and Others vs. State of Bihar, AIR 2002 SC 1965: When a rustic or illiterate witness face an astute lawyer, there is bound to be imbalance and, therefore, minor discrepancies have to be ignored.
+Some discrepancy is bound to be there in each and every case which should not weigh with the Court so long it does not materially affect the prosecution case.

 State of U.P. v.
 Krishna Master and Ors.
-AIR 2010 Sc 3071, The prosecution evidence may suffer from inconsistencies and discrepancies, but that is a short-coming from which no criminal case is free.
+AIR 2010 SC 3071: The prosecution evidence may suffer from inconsistencies and discrepancies, but that is a short-coming from which no criminal case is free.
 The main thing to be seen is whether those inconsistencies go to the root of the matter or pertain to insignificant aspects thereof.

 State of Madhya Pradesh v.
-Surendra Singh, (2014) SCC OnLine MP 8706, Urmila Devi has corroborated the statement of the prosecutrix and given the details.
+Surendra Singh, (2014) SCC OnLine MP 8706: Urmila Devi has corroborated the statement of the prosecutrix and given the details.
 There are minor omissions and contradictions, but these are natural.
 The omissions and contradictions show that the witnesses are not tutored.
 Keeping in mind that the witnesses are not highly educated, therefore, these contradictions are obvious.

-Failure to examine some witnesses
+Failure to examine some witnesses:

 Raj Narain Singh v.
-State of U.P. and Ors., (2009) 10 SCC 362, It is not necessary that all those persons who were present at the spot must be examined by the prosecution in order to prove the guilt of the accused.
+State of U.P. and Ors.
+(2009) 10 SCC 362: It is not necessary that all those persons who were present at the spot must be examined by the prosecution in order to prove the guilt of the accused.

-4. VICTIM COMPENSATION
+f.
+VICTIM COMPENSATION

-While pronouncing judgement, send a recommendation to DLSA for victim compensation within a time-bound manner u/s 357A CrPC and also in accordance with the G.O.Ms No. 9 dated 07/03/2015 issued by Govt. of A.P.
+File application for victim compensation u/s 357A CrPC and also in accordance with the G.O.Ms No. 9 dated 07/03/2015 issued by Govt. of Telangana.
+Check Praft Template - VII.
 Recommendation must be made to the DLSA irrespective of the decision of conviction or acquittal of the accused in the case.
-DLSA may also be recommended to ensure that the victim has obtained all rehabilitation benefits under all relevant laws and policies.